 To get started, install the browser integration, integrate with your helpdesk, and connect to Slack for an automated, streamlined QA process.

-✅ Create custom scorecards to align with your support goals
+✅ Create custom QA scorecards to align with your support goals

 ✅ Use AI filters to find the right conversations to review